 Sean Ballard is a senior marketing and digital product leader that specializes in leading Canadian companies through digital transformation.
 With over 20 years experience, he has a proven track record for identifying and driving business growth.

-Sean currently oversees the retail client engagement strategy at Sun Life.
+Sean currently oversees the retail client engagement strategy at Sun Life as the AVP Marketing Strategy & Planning.
 In this role, he drives the roadmap to foster a more engaging and relevant client experience.
 Prior to this, Sean led digital product, experience and design teams for online and mobile banking at Scotiabank.
 He has also managed the digital strategy and product management for the Toronto Star, one of the most visited newspaper websites in Canada; along with leading Purolator’s market and experience strategies.

 Sean and his wife are part owners of the Burlington based marketing agency Jan Kelley, one of the very few fully independent, 100% Canadian-owned agencies of its size in the country.
 He graduated from Wilfrid Laurier University with an honours bachelor of business degree.
 Sean and his family have been active members of the Burlington community since they moved here in 2008.

 Robert Bevington is a Senior Director in the Telecommunications industry working for Cogeco Connexion.
 Cogeco is the second largest cable operator in Ontario and Quebec providing residential and business customers with Internet, Video and Telephony solutions.
 Robert joined Cogeco Conexxion in 2011 and is responsible for the engineering and operational support for Telephony and Internet products.
 Prior to joining Cogeco, Robert spent 11 years working for Bell Canada in various roles across the Voice and Data portfolios.

 Working in the Telecommunications field for nearly 20 years, Robert is a seasoned professional with extensive experience in product and technology innovations, operational management, strategic planning and leading large teams.